What Is the City-as-Bruce-Lee?

-In another 50, 100, or even 500 years, then, will there be a defensive literature of the feral city, its systematic description, techniques for its defense (or obliteration), and its urban logic (or lack thereof)?
+In another fifty, one hundred, or even five hundred years, then, will there be a defensive literature of the feral city, its systematic description, techniques for its defence (or obliteration), and its urban logic (or lack thereof)?
 Even if only on the level of urban form, this would be a fascinating journey, going from Castriotto’s and Maggi’s indirect streets to whole cities gone wild in the name of resisting outside intervention.

 Geoff Manaugh was here at the CCA as a 2010 Visiting Scholar.